 Reducing eating pace: a behavioral intervention for childhood obesity

 The prevalence of childhood obesity has grown substantially over the last years.
-Recent estimates suggest that, globally, as many as 41 million young children are overweight.
+Recent estimates suggest that, globally, as many as 37 million children under the age of 5 are overweight.
+When looking at the ages between 5 and 19, these numbers rise to a staggerng 390 million.
 As a result, childhood obesity is considered one of most serious public health challenges of the 21st century.

 Children who are overweight suffer from many short-term and long-term health problems.
 From a young age, they are at risk for diabetes, physical disabilities, certain types of cancer, and heart disease.
 Overweight and obese children are also likely to stay obese and maintain these health risks into adulthood.